kjamsh/kjamsh.github.io/post-src/hacking-llvm-types.md

 This is silly!
 Adding two 1-bit values is just an XOR, and adding two vectors of 1-bit values means just taking the XOR of the vectors.
 So what we really want to generate is `xor %xmm0, %xmm1`.

 One of the best things about LLVM IR, its type system, is getting in the way.
 It would be really nice to write a compiler that generates IR similar to that above.
-In fact, a professor of ours is doing [just that](http://parabix.costar.sfu.ca/), but he has a bunch of workarounds in his compiler to deal with the horrible mess non-standard vector types produce.
-If we could get LLVM to stop producing this mess, the good professor can focus on building his programming language.

 Luckily, LLVM is built to be extendible.
 Compilation works in passes.
 One pass might find variables you never use and get rid of them.
 One might find tail-recursive functions and turn them into loops.
 Another may inline function calls.
 This way, different people can write different optimizations concurrently without needing to cooperate.
 What my friends and I did is write a pass to subvert LLVM's type system.

 Given an IR file containing non-standard types (I'll refer to them as illegal types), we produce an IR file containing only standard types (I'll call them legal).
 This is called type legalization and it comprises one stage of our pass.